 Avoid this strategy when:

-- The consolidation are ragged or very large (SL will be too large).
-The pattern is there or it isn’t. if you have to “get creative” or squint a certain way to see it, it isn’t there.
+- The consolidations are ragged or very large (SL will be too large).
+The pattern is there or not.
+If you have to “get creative” or squint a certain way to see it, it isn’t there.

 - This strategy can be good for getting in near pullback lows if the conditions develop; don’t use it if the stock is nose-diving.

 How to Scan for the Double Consolidation Stocks

 When I scan for cup and handle and triangle patterns, if I see a double consolidation I may opt to trade it.
 Similarly, If I’m looking for trend channel trades, the double consolidation may provide an entry for those trades as well.
 In other words, I use the scanning methods for my other strategies to find Double Consolidations.

 The video below discusses how I scan for cup and handle and other patterns, which includes Double Consolidations.

 By Cory Mitchell, CMT